leminkhoa/proxmox-homelab-docs/src/deploy/stacks/spark/index.md

 ## Update config/vms.yml

 Configure your Spark cluster by updating the VM specifications in the configuration file.
+For example:

 ```yaml
 spark_cluster: